 🥣 Ingredients

 This hearty soup will keep you full and satisfied.
 It’s great on those cold days when you want to warm up to a hot bowl.
-Take a look at a few of the main ingredients you need.
+Here are the ingredients you need.

 The flavor and texture are similar to what you grew up eating, and it tastes great too.